nathanielgreen/CV/README.md

 Veratrak is the next generation solution for storing, protecting, and collaborating on critical documentation in the pharmaceutical supply chain.
-We use blockchain technology to ensure the security of documentation handovers.
+They use blockchain technology to ensure the security of documentation handovers.

 - Created a Smart Contract for use in our product using the [Truffle Suite](https://www.truffleframework.com/) (Truffle, Ganache, Drizzle).